Ah, the beaches in Greenwich CT:

 What To Know Before Visiting Greenwich Beaches: Don’t Forget Your Greenwich Beaches Park Pass

-You’ll need a Greenwich beach pass, or Single Entry beach pass.
+You’ll need a non-resident Greenwich beach pass, or Single Entry beach pass.
 These can be purchased on weekdays at either:

 Be sure to purchase a pass for each person in your party and a separate pass for your vehicle.

 All Greenwich beaches require passes for non-residents from May 1st until October 31st.
 Passes are $8 per day for visitors, while parking passes (valid for Tod’s Point only) are $40 per day.
 The ferry to Island Beach is an additional $13 for non-residents.
 For complete information on all summer beach activities on the various Greenwich beaches, you can visit the Greenwich Parks and Recreation website.

 Guests of Stanton House Inn don’t need to worry about obtaining passes if you opt for our Greenwich Beach Vacation package.